amoliksingh/ShyftLabs/README.md

-# Rooms_temp
+# Backend
-Project for Teclado blog

-## Quickstart

 Create a `.env` file with a `DATABASE_URL` variable that points to a PostgreSQL database.
 Look at `.env.example` for information on how this should be written.
+This installation is for Windows, commands may be different on other Operating Systems.
+Also, for configuring PostgreSQL, additional steps are needed, I created a database called postgres and have username postgres for this project.

 Create a Python virtual environment:

 ```
-python3.10 -m venv .venv
+python -m venv .venv
 ```

 Activate the virtual environment and install the dependencies using `pip`:

 ```
-source .venv/bin/activate  # different on Windows
+source ./env/Scripts/activate
 pip install -r requirements.txt
 ```